robwold/rails-GH-actions-demo/README.md

 couldn't.
 GitHub's own documentation is clearly written and comprehensive, but I found that the major concepts weren't laid out in the right order for me to absorb everything, and I had to go digging a bit until things clicked for me.
 YMMV.
 Plenty of other tutorials were basically lists of instructions of what to type, but were specific to the task being automated rather than trying to explain the big picture.
 Hence, I wrote this up.
+Note that it's a work in progress.
+Please feel free to open an issue if you find something unclear or think I've got something wrong.

 ## What are they good for?
 You want stuff to happen (like running your unit tests or deploying your app to production)